Structural properties of biclique graphs and the distance formula: Vertices of degree two in biclique graphs

 \begin{proof} Let $V_2 = \{ v \in G : d(v) = 2\}$.
 First we show that there are no edges between the vertices of $V_2$.
-Suppose by contrary that $v_i,v_j\in V_2$ are adjacent.
-If they have a common neighbor, say $w$, since $G\neq K_3$, both $\{v_i,w,w'\}$ and $\{v_j,w,w'\}$, where $w'$ is any other neighbor of $w$, induce a $P_3$ which is not contained in a \textit{diamond}.
-Otherwise, if the vertex $w$ is adjacent to $v_i$ and not adjacent to $v_j$, then $\{w,v_i,v_j\}$ induces a $P_3$ that is not included in a \textit{diamond} since no other vertex is adjacent to $v_i$.
-In both cases we arrive to a contradition by Theorem~\ref{tMarina}.
+Suppose by contradiction that $v_i,v_j\in V_2$ are adjacent.
+If they have a common neighbor, say $w$, since $G$ is not isomorphic to $K_3$, both $\{v_i,w,w'\}$ and $\{v_j,w,w'\}$, where $w'$ is any other neighbor of $w$, induce a $P_3$ which is not contained in a diamond or a gem.
+Otherwise, if the vertex $w$ is adjacent to $v_i$ and not adjacent to $v_j$, then $\{w,v_i,v_j\}$ induces a $P_3$ that is not included in a diamond or a gem since no other vertex is adjacent to $v_i$.
+In both cases we arrive at a contradiction by Theorem~\ref{tMarina}.